Naziha-1986/-reading-notes.md/Read:07.md

 🙄

 ### *Defining functions:🤩

+There are several ways to define functions:

+1. **function declaration** :it defines a function with the specified parameters.

+2. **function expression**: is similar to and has the same syntax as a function declaration,but  Function expressions are not hoisted, unlike function declarations.
+You can't use function expressions before you create them.

--Functions are also called a **function declaration**, or **function statement**. it consists of the `function`keyword, followed by:
+-Functions consists of the `function`keyword, followed by:

 * The name of the function.
-* A list of parameters to the function, enclosed in parentheses and separated by commas.
+* A list of parameters(The name of an argument to be passed to the function) to the function, enclosed in parentheses and separated by commas.
 * The JavaScript statements that define the function, enclosed in curly brackets, {...}.

 ![fd](fd.png)

+To return a value other than the default, a function must have a `return` statement that specifies the value to return.

+> For more information visit [developer.mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions).